dgray001/gray_online/PLANS.md

  - remove all panics from backend
  - game launching message shouldn't come from anyone and should be gray for participants
  - frontend animations
+ - game updates have an id that ensures the correct order (can request missing)
+ - chat updates have an id that ensures the correct order (can request missing)